-- Worth mentioning, the so-called monsoon coffee refers to a speciality coffee in which dry green Arabica and Robusta seeds of good quality are exposed to the moist monsoon winds for 3-4 months at the west coast of Southern India.
+- Worth mentioning, the so-called monsoon coffee refers to a speciality coffee in which dry green Arabica and Robusta seeds of good quality are exposed to the moist monsoon winds for 3-4 months on the west coast of Southern India.
 During this process, the beans soak up moisture, swell in size, change colour, and lose their acidity.
 This coffee then has a pleasant aroma and a smooth earthy taste in the cup.

 - The basic chemical composition of green coffee beans depends on the genetic aspects and the degree of maturation.
 In addition to these intrinsic factors, extrinsic factors such as soil composition, climate, agricultural practices, and storage conditions to some extent affect the chemical composition of the seeds.

 - The Arabica coffee and the Robusta coffee species differ in many ways.
-Robusta coffee trees are more robust, hence the name, more resistant to diseases, insects, and less demanding with regard to climate and UV radiation than the Arabica coffee trees.
+Robusta coffee trees are more robust, hence the name, more resistant to diseases, and insects, and less demanding with regard to climate and UV radiation than the Arabica coffee trees.

 - Robusta coffee contains more soluble solids.
 Therefore, it is used for instant coffee production and it also adds body to the final beverage.
 It is characterised by a more aggressive flavour compared to the Arabica coffee which provides a more delicate taste and superior quality.

-- Most of the green coffee is composed of carbohydrates which represent ⁓60% of the dry matter of the coffee, including soluble and insoluble polysaccharides (cellulose, arabinogalactan, and galactomannan), oligosaccharides (stachyose and raffinose), disaccharides (sucrose), and monosaccharides (glucose, galactose, fructose, arabinose, mannose, mannitol, xylose, and ribose).
+- Most green coffee is composed of carbohydrates which represent ⁓60% of the dry matter of the coffee, including soluble and insoluble polysaccharides (cellulose, arabinogalactan, and galactomannan), oligosaccharides (stachyose and raffinose), disaccharides (sucrose), and monosaccharides (glucose, galactose, fructose, arabinose, mannose, mannitol, xylose, and ribose).
 The lipids in the green coffee represent 8-18% of the dry matter of the coffee.
 The major lipid fraction is represented by 75% triglycerides.
-The other lipids are sterols (stigmasterol, sitosterol), fatty acids (linoleic, linolenic, oleic, palmitic, stearic, arachidic acid etc.), pentacyclic diterpenes (discussed below), and fatty acyl tryptamides in the coffee wax.
+The other lipids are sterols (stigmasterol, sitosterol), fatty acids (linoleic, linolenic, oleic, palmitic, stearic, arachidic acid etc.), pentacyclic diterpenes (discussed below), and fatty acyl tryptamines in the coffee wax.
 Proteins, peptides, and free amino acids represent 9-16% of the weight of dry green coffee.
-Green coffee also contains several N-containing compounds like for example theobromine and theophylline in addition to caffeine and trigonelline (discussed below).
+Green coffee also contains several N-containing compounds for example theobromine and theophylline in addition to caffeine and trigonelline (discussed below).
 A variety of phenolic compounds are present in green coffee with chlorogenic acids representing the major compounds.